Vic Sorrell

-Victor Garland Sorrell (April 9, 1901 – May 4, 1972), nicknamed "Lawyer" and "The Philosopher," was a Major League pitcher who played his entire career with the Detroit Tigers.
+Victor Garland Sorrell (April 9, 1901 – May 4, 1972), nicknamed "Lawyer" and "the Philosopher", was an American Major League pitcher who played his entire career with the Detroit Tigers.
 In 10 Major League seasons, Sorrell had a 92–101 record with a 4.43 career ERA.
 Sorrell also coached the North Carolina State University baseball team from 1946 to 1966.

 Early life

-Sorrelll was born in Born in Morrisville, North Carolina.
-He attended Cary High School Graduating in 1923.
-He attended Wake Forest University.Sorrell was the subject of an eligibility controversy at Wake Forest in 1925.
-In April 1925, in a game attended by 8,000 fans (a record for a baseball game in North Carolina), North Carolina State College challenged Sorrell's eligibility, claiming he had played in an excessive number of games per week in semi-pro baseball the previous summer.
+Sorrelll was born in born in Morrisville, North Carolina.
+He attended Cary High School in Cary, North Carolina, graduating in 1923.
+He attended Wake Forest University.
+Sorrell was the subject of an eligibility controversy at Wake Forest in 1925.
+In April 1925, in a game attended by 8,000 fans, North Carolina State College challenged Sorrell's eligibility, claiming he had played in an excessive number of games per week in semi-pro baseball the previous summer.
 Following the challenge, Sorrell went on to pitch a 12-inning victory.